Gumbiro Primary School Rainwater Catchment Project – Tanzania

 Gumbiro Village is located in southeastern Tanzania in Ruvuma region.
 It is approximately 55 km north of Songea town on the Njombe road.
 It is a picturesque village in the Southern Highlands with rolling hills, arable farmland, and many different habitats.
 There is a mix of tribes in the village, including the more traditional pastoral types such as the waBarbaig and waMangati.

-Gumbiro Primary School (Gumbiro Shule Msingi) is the only school in the sub village of Gumbiro A. It is centrally located in the village, and is comprised of grades 1-7.
-The Zahanati (village clinic) and Catholic church are both within eyeshot of the school, so the area sees a lot of traffic and is a great location to set an example for the entire village to replicate.
+Gumbiro Primary School (Gumbiro Shule Msingi) is the only school in the sub-village of Gumbiro A. It is centrally located in the village and is comprised of grades 1-7.
+The Zahanati (village clinic) and the Catholic church are both within the eyeshot of the school, so the area sees a lot of traffic and is a great location to set an example for the entire village to replicate.

 Because of the water scarcity, especially in the 8-month-long dry season, most families cannot spare enough water to have even a small garden.
 Therefore, their nutrition suffers.
 Instead of supplementing their diets with essential vitamins, minerals, and proteins from a variety of fruits and vegetables, they usually “fill up” on starches such as ugali (corn meal) or rice, depending on the season.

 People living with HIV/AIDS and those suffering from malaria have an even harder time building their immune systems because of this lack of nutrients.